WebDeverDan/Note-Taker/README.md

   ## Installation Instructions

   * By copying the files within this repository, the user can place them in a setting of their choosing and can access the app by running the command "npm start."
 Can be accessed via a terminal application or via the integrated terminal in VS Code.
+See "Usage" below for Heroku deployment and GitHub resources.

   ## Usage

   * Anyone can access and use this application.
+The application is live at:
+  * Github repository for source files: https://github.com/WebDeverDan/Note-Taker

   ## Contributing